uchicago-library/ldr_metadatastorage/README.md

 Metadata storage must be able to answer the following questions about an intellectual unit.

-1. What collection(s) does this unit belong to?
+1. What collection(s) does this collection belong to?
 This is the primary intellectual access point.
-1. What is the title of this unit?
-This is a secondary access point.
+1. What is the title of this collection?
+This is a secondary intellectual access point.
-1. What is the publication date of this unit?
-This is a secondary acess point.
+1. What is the publication date of this collection?
+This is a secondary intellectual acess point.
-1. Who is the creator of this unit?
-This a secondary access point.
+1. Who is the creator of this collection?
+This a secondary intellectual access point.
 1. Where can I find a representation of this unit?
 This is the primary access point.

 We have to assume that there will be AT LEAST two types of metadata in the ldr metadata storage system.

-1. Metadata about units that belong to the University of Chicago Library and which all assets associated are in asset storage, e.g. OwnCloud
+1. Metadata about collections that belong to the University of Chicago Library and which all assets associated are in asset storage, e.g. OwnCloud
-1. Metadata about Units that do not belong to the University of Chicago Library and which assets are stored elsewhere, e.g. Luna
+1. Metadata about collections that do not belong to the University of Chicago Library and which assets are stored elsewhere, e.g. Luna

 This means that in order to provide a REQUIRED functionality, ldr metadata storage must be able to retrieve assets from either asset storage or any arbitrary outside storage accessible over the Web.
 It is therefore MANDATORY that all publicly available assets be available over the Web.
 However, the system must be able to distinguish between a remote asset and a library-controlled asset in order to know where to point clients for the location of assets.
 In order to distinguish between the two types of assets, there must be some marker for the ldr metadata storage to use to make this distinction.
 One marker will lead the ldr metadata storage to locate the assets from the digcoll retriever.
 The other will tell it to check if the address is valid.
 If the address is not valid, the ldr metadata storage should notify the administrators of the ldr metadata storage as well as the person attempting to ingest material into the ldr metadata storage.
 Any identifier that points to an asset controlled by the library MIST be a URI, because the ldr metadata storage must know from what host to pull the assets and we must assume that this host will change over time.
 Any identifier that points to a remote asset must be a URL.
 This is how the system will be able to distinguish what is a library-controlled asset and remote asset.